conorsch/securedrop/docs/install.rst

 -  ``mon-ssh-aths``: Same as above, for SSH access to the Monitor Server.

-Update the inventory, replacing the IP addresses with the corresponding onion addresses from ``app-ssh-aths`` and ``mon-ssh-aths``.
-This will allow you to re-run the Ansible playbooks in the future, even though part of SecureDrop's hardening restricts SSH to only being over the specific authenticated Tor Hidden Services.
+The dynamic inventory file will automatically read the Onion URLs for SSH from the ``app-ssh-aths`` and ``mon-ssh-aths`` files, and use them to connect to the servers during subsequent playbook runs.

 .. |Custom notification| image:: images/install/custom-notification.png